EA on a Page Primer & Modelling Guide — Evidence-Based EA Practice with Linked.Archi¶

 eaop:classifiedByTypefor finer-grained classification.
 Same design pattern aszach:classifiedByCell.

-The SKOS taxonomy concept eaoptax:Standards links to the OWL class eaop:Standard via rdfs:seeAlso — they represent the same concept at different modeling levels.
+The SKOS taxonomy concept eaoptax:Standards links to the OWL class eaop:Standard via rdfs:seeAlso — they represent the same concept at different modelling levels.

 OWL Classes¶